TomTashjian/ACA-CS-AtoZ/README.md

 # ACA-CS-AtoZ
-Homeworks and Practic code for the ACA C# A to Z course
+Homework and Practice code for the ACA C# A to Z course